safesoftware/fmeflow-cli/docs/fmeserver_license_request_status.md

 ## fmeserver license request status

-Check status of license request
+Check the status of a license request.

 ### Synopsis